WTF?! Investigation Demanded In The Suspicious Hanging “Suicide” Death Of 22-Year-Old Nevan Baker

 “Officers have exhausted all leads and, at this time, there is no evidence of foul play or any kind of physical struggle,” the police department said in a statement.

 When reporting on the other rash of Black hangings that have been in the news recently we’ve made it very clear that Black folks are NOT immune to succumbing to suicide.
+Back in July, protests sparked over the death of Robert Fuller who was found hanging from a tree in Palmdale, California.
+The 24-year old’s death was later confirmed as a suicide, following reports that he had struggled with mental illness in the past.

 However, these most recent cases have all been suspicious and independent investigation is most certainly necessary.

 Comments